IRL2/nanover-server-py/paper/paper.md

 aforementioned iMD implementations is that they force researchers to interact with inherently 3-D systems via 2-D interfaces, which means they have limited utility for exploring complex 3-D reaction coordinates [Citations?].
 This problem can be overcome by performing iMD in virtual reality (iMD-VR).
-Virtual reality (VR) provides a natural interface for visualising molecular systems by mapping the 3-D simulation space in which the molecular system is simulated to a 3-D virtual space that the researcher can access, and a number of programs offer such 3-D molecular visualisation.
-When combined with the tools to interact with molecular simulations, such a mapping facilitates iMD in 3-D, enabling researchers to explore the behaviour of molecular systems in the natural set of spatial dimensions.
+Virtual reality (VR) provides a natural interface for visualising molecular systems by mapping the 3-D simulation space of the molecular system to a 3-D virtual environment that the researcher can access, with several programs already supporting molecular visualisation in VR [Citations].
+By combining 3-D visualisation in VR with iMD, iMD-VR enables researchers to interact directly with molecular simulations in the natural set of spatial dimensions.
 Many studies have demonstrated the utility of iMD-VR for research applications, including (cite Helen, Robin, Rhos, Becca, etc. as well as other iMD-VR programs (which? which ones count as iMD-VR?)).

 NanoVer is a software ecosystem for performing quantitative real-time multi-user iMD simulations, with an emphasis